 The most important protected area in the Czech part of the basin is the bilateral Podyji-Thayatal National Park.
 It represents an exceptionally well-preserved pattern of river valley countryside in the upland part of Europe.
-Together with the Austrian part they form a unique bilateral area of European importance.
-Though it is the smallest national park in the Czech Republic, the Dyje canyon creates a unique river phenomenon with deep meanders and high diversity of animal and plant species, including 18 kinds of orchids.
+Together with the Austrian stretch of the park, they form a unique bilateral area of European importance.
+Although it is the smallest national park in the Czech Republic, the Dyje canyon creates a unique river phenomenon with deep meanders and high diversity of animal and plant species, including 18 kinds of orchids.

-Agricultural land covers about 60 % of the area, followed by forests at 32 % and urbanised areas at 1.5 %.
+The country comprises of about 60% agricultural land, followed by 32 % forested land and around 1.5 % urbanised areas.
 The Morava River Basin in the Czech Republic has a high population density, 137 inhabitants per square kilometre.
-The largest cities in the area are the industrial and trade fair town of Brno (390,000 inhabitants) and the historic town of Olomouc (160,000 inhabitants), both roughly situated in the central part of the basin on the confluence of rivers.
+The largest cities in the area are the industrial and trade fair town of Brno (390,000 inhabitants) and the historic town of Olomouc (160,000 inhabitants).
+Both cities roughly situated in the central part of the basin on the confluence of rivers.

-Due to the highly developed industry and agriculture in the Czech part of the Morava River basin, rivers in the region serve as recipients of both urban and industrial waste water effluents.
+Due to the highly developed industry and agriculture sector in the Czech part of the Morava River Basin, rivers in the region serve as recipients of both urban and industrial wastewater effluents.
 They also transport diffuse pollution loads, containing organic matters and nutrients originating chiefly in agriculture.
-Together with low flows in rivers, this poses higher requirements on the quality of discharged waste water, and the whole basin has been declared as a sensitive area.
+Combined with low river flows, this posits higher requirements on the quality of discharged wastewater, and the whole basin has been declared as a sensitive area.

 - Czech Republic: Facts and Figures (35.15 KB)